Is traveling independently a hurdle?

-Your special education pupils, neurodivergent clients, MBO students, or elderly people want to participate in society.
-But public transport crowds, unpredictability, and fear form a barrier.
-Virtual OV offers safe VR training: realistic scenarios where they buy tickets, transfer, and manage chaos—step by step, at their level.
+Your pupils, neurodivergent clients, vocational students, or elderly people want to participate in society.
+However, crowding and unpredictability on public transport, as well as fear, pose barriers.
+Virtual OV offers safe VR training: realistic scenarios in which they learn to buy tickets, transfer, and manage chaos—step by step, at their own level.

-From tension to natural – ready for the real world.
+From tension to naturalness – ready for the real world.

 Neurodivergent VR Training: Independence and Self-Confidence

-Your neurodivergent students or clients become overwhelmed in real public transport by crowds and stimuli.
-Virtual Public Transport offers a low-stimulus VR environment where they build travel skills — without stress, at their own pace.
+Your neurodivergent students or clients can easily become overwhelmed in busy public transport due to the intensity of stimuli.
+Virtual OV offers a low-stimulus VR environment in which they can develop their travel skills, without stress and at their own pace.

 Easy implementation, powerful results